 NORMAL ADEQUACY OF SUPPLY WORKS.
 The source of supply, including impounding reservoirs, and each part of the supply works should normally be able to maintain the maximum daily consumption rate plus the maximum required fire flow.
 Each distribution service within the system should similarly support its own requirements.
 In large cities where fire frequency may result in simultaneous fires, additional flow must be considered in accordance with the potential.
-Filters may be considered as capable of operating at a reasonable overload capacity will not exceed 25 percent, but may be higher in well designed plans operating under favourable conditions.
+Filters may be considered as capable of operating at a reasonable overload capacity based upon records and experience.
+In general, overload capacity will not exceed 25 percent, but may be higher in well designed plans operating under favourable conditions.

-The absolute minimum supply available under extreme dry weather conditions should be taken as the measure of normal ability of the source of supply such as supply from wells.
+The absolute minimum supply available under extreme dry weather conditions should not be taken as the measure of the normal ability of the source of supply such as supply from wells.
 The normal or average capacity of wells during the most favourable nine month period should be considered, or the normal sustained flow of surface supplies to the source.